We’ve compiled a list of London’s most romantic restaurants for a perfect date night.

 Ember Yard, Soho

 If you’re a fan of meat, fish or gin, Galley is right up your alley.
-Start your evening with Oysters (try the crispy tempura oyster with chilli jam or the pickled oyster with jalapeño and cucumber) and a frozen grape G&T, before taking your pick of delectable starters.
-We recommend the octopus and chorizo a la plancha (seriously, this is unbelievable) and the mussels with lemongrass, chilli and ginger.
-For the main event, there’s almost too much to choose from.
-We went for the roasted guinea fowl with mushroom purée, and the Cornish hake with pancetta crumb, potato and leek terrine, mussels, and a cider sauce.
+Start your evening with Oysters (try the crispy tempura oyster with chilli jam, the pickled oyster with jalapeño and cucumber or the grilled Rockefeller Oyster) and a frozen grape G&T, before taking your pick of delectable starters.
+We recommend the octopus and chorizo a la plancha (seriously, this is unbelievable) and the halloumi chips with Za’atar yoghurt.
+For the main event, there’s almost too much to choose from, but I’d go for the lobster linguine or the pan fried sea bass with homemade gnocchi.
 Your date will remember this as the ‘night you took them to the restaurant that quickly became their favourite’.
-It also has some of the prettiest gin and tonics in London, so…
+It also has some of the prettiest gin and tonics in London, so… Find Galley at 105-106 Upper St, N1 1QN.
+Here’s a list of the best things to do along Upper Street in case, you know, the date is going particularly well and you want to stick around.

 Suvlaki, Soho or Brick Lane